mlinderman/MLProjects/ML Notes.md

 A single "neuron" can be thought of as a single hypothesis as in logistic regression where inputs are the features and theta values are sometimes called "weights".
 The input nodes in a neural network (the leftmost layer) are like the features $x_n$, one input node per feature.  $\Theta^{(j)}$ (uppercase theta), then, is a matrix, of thetas that communicates theta values between layers j and j + 1.
 And $a_i^{(j)}$ is the activation node i in layer j.
 By the way, the first activation layer is one to the right of the input layer so it's actually the second layer and so called $a_i^{(2)}$

 Neural net activation nodes always use a sigmoid activation function (just like with logistic regression in order to map to 0 or 1).
 Really?
 Why couldn't activation functions be anything?
 You're just creating features for the next layer.
+So far you've only seen activation functions using sigmoid functions - is that all that's possible with neural nets?

 So each activation layer is "learning" it's own set of features which are, in turn, passed on to the next activation layer.
 Input layer (x's) * $\Theta^{(1)}$ gives you inputs to $a^2$ and so on.
 The multiplication of the $X\Theta^n$ that occurs in every layer Ng has abbreviated to z.
 So, in each layer there's a $z_n^j$ (not sure about the super and subscript letters there but the point is that there's a different set of x's and thetas for each activation node in a neural network).
 After the first activation layer, the x's are the a's that result from each activation layer.

 Had a tough time with exercise a3 getting my head around how to do the forward propogation math.
 In the end, some good insights were that it really isn't too disimilar to a single logistic regression problem (assuming you're always doing logistic regressions - but even if you're not).
 The hard part was understanding that the input layer is a vertical vector of X's.
 And that all of those X's get sent to *each* activation node in a layer.
 Each activation node though has it's own $\theta$ taken from rows of $\Theta$.
-So that means $\Theta$ has as many rows as there are activation nodes.
+So that means $\Theta$ has as many rows as there are activation nodes in the layer.
 You add a corresponding $x_0 = 1$ to each activation layer's x's.
 I imagine that later there will be a single $\Theta$ rather than 2 distinct $\Theta$s like in exercise 3's 3 layer network.
 A single $\Theta$ then would have a row dimension for every activation node in a layer, and a matrix of those rows for each activation layer.
 So that's 3 dimensions.

 Another good insight: in the exercise, we started with 400 inputs (x's, 1 per each pixel in a 20x20 gray scale image) and each $\Theta^{(1)}$ row then also had 400 + 1 thetas (weights).
 And there were some 5000 rows of training data.
 So, a 5000 x 400 matrix.
+(But be careful considering all sample rows at once before the network is trained.
+It worked to do a single pass through the network with trained thetas on all rows to com up with predictions.
+But to train the network using back-propogation (learned about later), you take one row of sample data at a time and do forward and then backward propogation, accumulating the deltas as you go.)
 Because the next layer only had 25 activation nodes, $\Theta^{(1)}$ had only 25 rows.
 So that 25 x 400 $\Theta^{(1)}$ matrix has the result of taking your original input layer (5000 x 400) and reducing that down to 5000 x 25 and, in the output layer, by the same process, down to 5000 x 10.
-Those are your predictions.
+Those are your predictions (classification into 10 classes).
 So in the traditional diagram of a neural network, consider the input layer as the X matrix, turned on its side, but still having all its training rows.
 I fell into the habit of thinking about that input layer as a single set of 400 values.
-But, in terms of matrix math, you need to think about all of the training data so you can align the features up with the thetas.
+But, in terms of matrix math, I needed to think about all of the training data so you can align the features up with the thetas.
+(After the network is trained, that wouldn't be training data.
+It would be test or real data).
 I had to draw some pictures of the matrices involved in each step.
 I don't honestly think it matters how you orient the matrices as long as you're multplying features by thetas.
-Transpose is your friend and so it printing out the dimensions of arrays for confirmation.
+Transpose is your friend and so is printing out the dimensions of arrays for confirmation.
 This got me where I needed to go, ultimately:

 $$ a2 = sigmoid(\Theta^{(1)} * transpose(X)) $$